Black Hole Shadow with Soft Hair: Introduction

-The properties of the shadow and its size represent valuable observables common to all metric theories of gravity and can be used to test them for their agreement with EHT measurements, see \cite{Cunha:2019hzj,Li:2020drn,Liu:2020ola,Chen:2020aix,Herdeiro:2021lwl,Konoplya:2021slg,Li:2021mnx,Kumar:2020owy,Moura:2021eln,Zhang:2021pvx,Kasuya:2021cpk,Addazi:2021pty,Sarkar:2021djs} for the recent progress on such investigations for various black hole geometries.
+The properties of the shadow and its size represent valuable observable common to all metric theories of gravity and can be used to test them for their agreement with EHT measurements, see \cite{Cunha:2019hzj,Li:2020drn,Liu:2020ola,Chen:2020aix,Herdeiro:2021lwl,kon16,you18,Konoplya:2021slg,Li:2021mnx,Kumar:2020owy,Moura:2021eln,Zhang:2021pvx,Kasuya:2021cpk,Addazi:2021pty,Sarkar:2021djs} for the recent progress on such investigations for various geometries of black hole or black hole alternative.
 Along this line of research, we consider an important class of black holes within the context of GR, which are black holes carrying the soft hairs associated with the asymptotic symmetries of spacetime.
 These asymptotic symmetries are the manifest of the infrared properties due to long-ranged features of the gravity force such as the loop infrared divergence and its cancellation by soft emission \cite{Weinberg:1965nx,Chung:1965zza}, and are supposed to yield the gravitational memory effect \cite{1987Natur.327..123B,Thorne:1992sdb,Strominger:2014pwa}.
 See \cite{Strominger:2017zoo} for review of the subject from a modern perspective.
 As far as we know, the shadow of such black holes has not been intensively studied in the literature.